 It all started with my annual search for fun, non-chocolate advent calendars for my children, however old they were getting.
 In 2008 I'd missed any that may have been around, so I decided to try a digital solution just for the family.
 The next year I opened it up to friends of all ages and I haven't stopped since.

-2010 saw a big leap in the size of our collection of reindeer Christmas tree decorations, which has carried on growing every year since then.
+2010 saw a big leap in the size of our collection of reindeer Christmas tree decorations, which continues to grow every year.
+I used a miniature glass tree decoration from the dolls' house to build it all on.
 I was relieved to find the obvious star reindeer for the top of the tree two weeks into December that year.
-We'd been on a training course to use Adobe Flash software and I really wanted the reindeer noses to flash red on Christmas Eve.
-I couldn't stop the window opening over and over again once it was clicked though, so there are two more files for this one that work automatically, a swf file for desktop computers and an mp4 export for a mobile.
+Having been on a training course to use Adobe Flash software, I really wanted the reindeer noses to flash red on Christmas Eve.
+Unfortunately Flash files are not advisable file forms to use on the internet any more, so there is only a mobile mp4 version left at this link to show you what happened.

 In 2012 I tried an experiment and sat a big Happy Christmas message underneath the collection of decorations on a Christmas cake.
-It looked better at the beginning of the month, getting a bit cluttered by the end, but Christmas cakes always do look better before they're cut...
+The Flash version carried my tinkly keyboard rendition of the Sugar Plum Fairy.
+It did look better at the beginning of the month, getting a bit cluttered by the end, but Christmas cakes always do look better before they're cut...

 Then I found out about Drupal…